nuejs/nue/packages/nuejs.org/docs/reactivity.md

 ### Dynamic sections { #sections }
-You can assign a web component for all the [page sections](page-layout.html#sections) on your pages front matter or globally in the application data.
-The front page on this website, for example, is using a section component to implement all the scroll-triggered transitions:
+You can turn all the [page sections](page-layout.html#sections) into web components with a `section_component` configuration option.
+This can be assigned in the front matter or globally in the application data.
+On the front page of this website, for example, we have a "scroll-transition" component to help implement all the scroll-triggered CSS transitions:

 ```
 section_component: scroll-transition
 ```

-Then we write the following Web Component that uses an [Intersection Observer API](//developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for assigning a "in-viewport" class to the section element whenever the user scrolls into it.
+The Web component uses an [Intersection Observer API](//developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for assigning an "in-viewport" class to the section element whenever the user scrolls into it.

 ``` js